cyberconnecthq/cyberconnect-docs-v2/versioned_docs/version-V2/cyberconnect/guides/build-badge-app/quick_setup.md

 ## Set up env variables

-In this demo, you need set 5 env variables:
+In this demo, you need to set 5 env variables:

 1. `NEXT_PUBLIC_API_KEY` and `NEXT_PUBLIC_API_SECRET` are for uploading metadata using Pinata (register on [Pinata](https://www.pinata.cloud/)).
-2. For development environment, you need set `NEXT_PUBLIC_GRAPHQL_ENDPOINT` to `https://api.cyberconnect.dev/testnet/` .
+2. For development environment, you need to set `NEXT_PUBLIC_GRAPHQL_ENDPOINT` to `https://api.cyberconnect.dev/testnet/` .
-3. When you call the `relay` mutation from the API, you need put `X-API-KEY: process.env.NEXT_PUBLIC_CYBERCONNECT_API_KEY` in the request header, you can register the key from the [dashboard](https://dashboard.cyberconnect.me/).
+3. When you call the `relay` mutation from the API, you need to put `X-API-KEY: process.env.NEXT_PUBLIC_CYBERCONNECT_API_KEY` in the request header, you can register the key from the [dashboard](https://dashboard.cyberconnect.me/).
-4. Last but not least, make sure set `NEXT_PUBLIC_CHAIN_ID` to `97` which is BSC Testnet.
+4. Last but not least, make sure to set `NEXT_PUBLIC_CHAIN_ID` to `97` which is BSC Testnet.

 ```
 NEXT_PUBLIC_API_KEY=*** // PINATA API KEY